GSD Course Bulletin - Fall 2011

 Tuesday Wednesday 2:00 - 6:00

 The quality of Venice resides in the coexistence of the homogeneity of the historical whole with the monumental value of each piece.
-The result is a balance improper of contemporary environments.
 In Venice continuity prevails against fragmentation, unity over aggregation, the frame versus transparency.
 Except in Piazzale Roma.

 As a city, Venice is an anomaly.
 As a public space in Venice, Piazzale Roma is also an anomaly.

-While traditional archives have been built around the notion of the original, its preservation and display, both public institutions and communities of scholars are searching for ways to take advantage of digital technologies in order to mobilize its content to larger audiences and opening up new forms of knowledge creation.
-These recent initiatives not only affect the content of the archive by shattering the aura of the original document but also its architecture, asking for new typologies and technologies to be designed.
+While traditional archives have been built around the notion of the original, its preservation and display, both public institutions and communities of scholars are searching for ways to take advantage of digital technologies in order to mobilize content to larger audiences and open up new forms of knowledge creation.
+These initiatives not only affect the content of the archive, but also its architecture, asking for new typologies and technologies to be designed.

-The studio will accept the premise that the structure of these new type of archives can be divided in two differentiated elements with diverse functions and requirements: one destined to the physical preservation of books and documents, whose accessibility is no longer needed for a larger public but on exceptional circumstances, and another for its mobilization in different forms of public exhibitions or private consultation.
-We suggest leaving the storage -the physical archives- in Mestre, moving back to Venice the consulting rooms and other public dependencies, including research areas, exhibition, and a conference hall.
+The studio accepts the premise that these new types of archives can be divided in two differentiated elements with diverse functions and requirements: one destined to the physical preservation of materials, whose accessibility is no longer needed for a larger public, and another for its mobilization in different forms of public exhibitions or private consultation.
+We suggest leaving the storage -physical archives- in Mestre, moving back to Venice the consulting rooms and other public dependencies, including research areas, exhibition, and a conference hall.

-Third_Content: Building the Historical Archive of the City of Venice in Piazzale Roma mobilizes the relationship between the city and the history of the city, between history and the experience of history.
+Third Content: Building the Historical Archive of the City of Venice in Piazzale Roma mobilizes the relationship between the city and its history, between history and the experience of history.

 Behind its frozen image, Venice is still superimposition of different layers of history and conflicting social processes.

-Already at a literal level, the mere programmatic superposition of the Historical Archive and the bus station is a typical contemporary operation that is foreign to Venice techniques.
-In Venice, the prevailing solid fabric permeated by a network of canals that are read as a system of volumes against void, ignores vertical overlay operations typical of contemporary urban infrastructures.
+Already at a literal level, the mere programmatic superposition of the Historical Archive and the bus station is a typical contemporary operation foreign to Venice techniques.

-But at a deeper level, the homogeneity of the image of Venice veils a whole series of social and historical processes such as its rapidly sliding population, and its increasing museification.
-Our project addresses these different processes both in its site and its program: As a transition point, Piazzale Roma allows for a conflicting relationship between Venice and terra ferma to unfold while the program of the Archive makes visible and socially relevant the historical material underlying these processes.
-And its strategic location and public significance introduces a critical question over monuments, existing and new.
+At a deeper level, the homogeneity of Venice's image veils a whole series of social and historical processes such as its rapidly sliding population and increasing museification.
+Our project addresses these different processes both in its site and program.
+A transition point, Piazzale Roma allows for a conflicting relationship between Venice and terra ferma to unfold while the program of the Archive makes visible and socially relevant the historical material underlying these processes.
+And its strategic location and public significance introduce a critical question over monuments, old and new.